Stereotypes of the profession still exist says Claire Lister; so how can we encourage the next generation?

 5. Have no one to guide them in that path (30%)

-1. Stereotypes get in the way…
+6. Stereotypes get in the way…

-• Almost 3 in 5 (58%) young British people (aged 16-24) believe that working in administration or accounts is boring and old fashioned and 59% of 35-44 year olds agreed
+• Almost 3 in 5 (58%) young British people (aged 16-24) believe that working in administration or accounts is boring and old-fashioned and 59% of 35-44-year-olds agreed

 • Almost 4 in 5 (79%) young British people (aged 16-24) agree that working in retail is an easy step into employment

-passionate about.
-They fear failure and not having the right qualifications, and feel there is not enough support to help guide them down their dream career path.
+These young people fear failure and not having the right qualifications, and feel there is not enough support to help guide them down their dream career path.
 The good news is that they feel with the right support they could achieve their career goals.
 The worrying news is that many seem stuck in their approach and dismiss administration or accounting roles as ‘old fashioned’ and ‘boring’ whilst, as we know, these jobs can in fact be the perfect way into any industry.
 Interestingly 35-44 year olds actually scored higher on the stereotype question, highlighting that it isn’t just young people entering the job market that feel this way.

 As an EA I know you’ll disagree with the stereotype revealed, but I would like you to ask yourselves if you’re making the most of what the industry offers you.
 Are you connecting your career to your dreams?
 Are you tapping into a passion with the industry you work in?
 Why is it that even in this day and age any roles related to admin are seen as ‘boring’ – have we as an industry not done a good enough PR job to improve its reputation?
 How are people connecting to these stereotypes from the dark ages?